 Japanese ambitions didn’t end either in Korea, nor China.
 They planned to expand over all East Asia and Oceania.
 To achieve such a goal, they had to get rid of their competitors and find new powerful allies.
 On September 1940, Rome-Berlin-Tokyo signed the Tripartite Pact.

 At the same time, French Indochina was invaded.
 However, the war with the United States was the last thing Japan wished for.
 Unfortunately, the oil embargo placed by America was considered “unacceptable”.
 In 1941, World War II in the Pacific flared up for good.
 On December 7, Pearl Harbor was attacked and the next day Japan invaded Hong Kong, Thailand, Malaya and the Dutch East Indies, Guam and Wake Island simultaneously.
-On December 11, 1941, the US officially declared war on Nazi Germany and Fascist Italy.
+On December 11, 1941, Nazi Germany and Fascist Italy officially declared war on the US.
 Therefore, there was no way back…

 “We can run wild for six months or maybe a year, but after that I have utterly no confidence.”